MLCDAI/CrawlerMLCOVID19/README.md

 - Generating fact-checking COVID19 News for COVID-19 Misinformation Detection and any other possible research tasks
   - Supporting restrict result by language code, such as "`zh` for `Chinese`, "`pt` for `Portuguese`"
-- Search all the fact-checked news which warping [Google Fact Check API](https://developers.google.com/fact-check/tools/api)
+- Search all the fact-checked news which warping in [Google Fact Check API](https://developers.google.com/fact-check/tools/api)
 - Translating text  and detecting news whose language used

 ---